Beth Carew Memorial Scholarship Program

 - Applicants must be diagnosed with an inherited bleeding disorder.
 Students who do not have an inherited bleeding disorder but whose parent(s) or sibling(s) have an inherited bleeding disorder are not eligible to apply, even though they are affected by an inherited bleeding disorder.

-- Applicants must be entering or attending an accredited two-year or four-year undergraduate institution in the United States to obtain their first undergraduate degree.
-A student who has already obtained a two-year degree, is eligible to apply as long as they are entering or attending an accredited four-year undergraduate institution for their first Bachelor’s Degree.
+- Applicants must be entering or attending an accredited 2-year or 4-year undergraduate institution in the United States to obtain their first undergraduate degree.
+High school seniors, undergraduate freshmen, undergraduate sophomores, and undergraduate juniors may apply.
 Students who are pursuing or resuming an undergraduate degree later in adulthood may apply even if there was a gap in their academic career.
-High school seniors or undergraduate college freshmen, sophomores, or juniors may apply.